 If your concern remains unresolved after meeting with the property appraiser’s staff, you may file a petition for a hearing with the Value Adjustment Board (VAB).

-The Clerk to the Value Adjustment Board offers online filing as an option to petitioners.
+You can file a petition online with the Clerk to the Value Adjustment Board.
 Online filing requires payment by credit card (a payment processor fee will apply).
 Petitioners filing electronically will have access to the status of their petitions.
 Additional information regarding electronic filing is available at www.SarasotaClerk.com.
 Computers are available for your use at these two Clerk to the Value Adjustment Board office locations:

 An informational brochure on VAB appeals is available from the Florida Department of Revenue.

-Please submit your VAB evidence to the property appraiser's office by bringing it into the office, mailing it or -if you received a discovery letter from our office- sending it via email to the contact person provided in the letter.
+Please submit your VAB evidence to the property appraiser's office by bringing it into the office, mailing it or -if you received a letter requesting evidence from our office- sending it via email to the contact person provided in the letter.

 PLEASE NOTE: Florida does not have a process available to challenge Non-Ad Valorem taxes.
 If you are satisfied with your property’s valuation but are objecting to the proposed taxes on your property then you should contact the individual taxing authorities that levy the taxes on your property; you can also voice your opinion at the budget hearings listed on your TRIM notice.

-If you do not wish to file your petition online, you can download and print the appropriate form for your filing from the Florida Department of Revenue and hand deliver or mail it to the Clerk to the Value Adjustment Board.
+You can file your petition online.
+If you do not wish to file online, you can download and print the appropriate Florida Department of Revenue form for your filing and mail (or hand deliver) it to the Clerk to the Value Adjustment Board.

 If you do not agree with the decision of the Value Adjustment Board, you may file a claim with the Circuit Court within 60 days of the certification of the tax roll.
 You should consider consulting a legal professional.